 So relax into some easy self care.
 You may find unexpected tender spots.
 If so, stop for a moment and apply a comfortable level of pressure.
 Then cycle through gently increasing and decreasing the depth of contact for a minute or so.
 Move on to another spot and repeat the process.
 Odds are that by simply working with thumbs or big toes in this way, your headache will abate or completely disappear.

 Interested in reflexology training?
-Introductory classes are regularly offered in Connecticut.
+Upcoming introductory classes are listed on the Continuing Education page of this website.
 Classes are also easily brought to your area with a minimum of six students.

 Curriculum includes reflexology basics: the history, benefits, cautions and contraindications, foot and hand maps indicating reflex points, and the elements of a basic reflexology session.
 Then experience giving and receiving reflexology techniques that can be put into practice with clients and patients.